rushabhdharia/B659-MLinCL/README.md

-# B659-TopicsinAI
-Assignments of the course CSCI-B 659 Topics in Artificial Intelligence: Machine Learning, Neural Networks, Deep Learning for CL/NLP
+# Assignments of the course CSCI-B 659 Topics in Artificial Intelligence:  Applying Machine Learning Techniques in Computational Linguistics

 Assignment 1: